Master these and you CAN successfully piece anything!

 If you are a guild member and would like to include some of the downloads in your newsletter, please click here to contact me directly.

-As you begin these quilt block patterns, here are my top tips for better pieced results.
+As you begin these simple quilt block patterns, here are my top tips for better pieced results.

 Let's get started!

-If a particular technique isn't underlined (indicating an active link to that page) it is in the process of being written and photographed.
+If a particular technique isn't underlined (indicating an active link to that page) rest assured it's on the list to be written and photographed.

-Please feel free to bookmark this page and return as they are completed.
+Please bookmark this page and to make it easy to return and find these tutorials as they are completed.

 As the individual techniques are uploaded that information is published on the Generations Quilt Patterns Facebook page.